pablolambo/Shame/README.md

   - Recognizes and rewards the user for achieving three correct predictions in a row.
 21. **Shame Bar:**
   - Represents the user's correctness in predictions.

+# Raport on component based programming:

+The Shame Calculator application is built on a component-based design, a software architecture that divides the system into modular, reusable, and independent components.
+This report highlights the reasons why a component-based approach was chosen for the development of the Shame Calculator.

+Advantages of Component-Based Design:

+1. Modularity:
+- Improved Maintenance: Components in the Shame Calculator are self-contained, making it easier to identify, isolate, and fix issues without affecting other parts of the application.
+- Code Reusability: Components are designed to be reusable across different parts of the application or even in future projects, reducing redundancy and promoting efficiency.
+2. Scalability:
+- Ease of Integration: New features or improvements can be seamlessly integrated by adding or updating specific components without impacting the entire application.
+- Enhanced Collaboration: Multiple developers can work on different components concurrently, facilitating parallel development and faster project completion.
+3. Flexibility and Adaptability:
+- Customization: Components can be customized or replaced without affecting the overall application, allowing for flexibility in adapting to changing requirements.
+- Upgradability: The modular nature of components makes it easier to update or replace individual elements, ensuring the application remains up-to-date.
+4. Improved Testing and Debugging:
+- Isolation of Issues: Testing and debugging are more manageable due to the isolation of components.
+Issues can be traced back to specific modules, streamlining the debugging process.
+- Unit Testing: Individual components can undergo unit testing, ensuring that each part of the application functions correctly in isolation before integration.
+5. Enhanced User Interface:
+- Consistent Design: Components, such as buttons, input fields, and progress bars, maintain a consistent design throughout the application, providing users with a unified and familiar interface.
+- Easy Styling: GUI components can be styled uniformly, ensuring a cohesive and visually appealing user experience.
+##Implementation of Component-Based Design in the Shame Calculator:
+1. GUI Components:

+- Buttons, TextFields, and Combo Boxes: These elements are distinct components responsible for user interaction, prediction input, and generating random calculations.
+Their modular design ensures ease of use and consistency in the UI.
+2. Shame Bar and Prediction Percentage Bar:
+- Progress Bars: These components represent the user's correctness and prediction percentage, respectively.
+Their independence allows for straightforward updates based on user input, without affecting other functionalities.
+3. History Panel:
+- Text Area Component: The history panel is implemented using a text area component, providing a modular solution for displaying past calculations and predictions.
+4. Meme Display:
+- Image Icons: The meme display functionality utilizes image icons as components, enhancing the visual appeal of the application.
+5. Logical Components:
+- Prediction Logic: The logic for handling predictions, streak recognition, and user rewards is encapsulated within independent components, promoting maintainability and readability.
+# Conclusion:
+The Shame Calculator application's adoption of a component-based design brings numerous advantages, including modularity, scalability, flexibility, improved testing, and an enhanced user interface.
+This approach ensures that the application is not only functional but also maintainable and adaptable to future changes or expansions.
+The organization of the Shame Calculator into discrete, interconnecting components is a strategic decision that contributes to its overall robustness and user-friendly design.